The Spatial Evolution of Young Massive Clusters III. Effect of the Gaia Filter on 2D Spatial Distribution Studies: Results

 \subsubsection{Obs-B}

-Most OB stars are resolved by Gaia, but similar to Obs-A there is a correlation between proportion of unresolved members and cluster binarity.
+Most OB stars are resolved by Gaia, but similarly to Obs-A there is a correlation between the proportion of unresolved members and cluster binarity.
 All OB stars are resolved in clusters with no binaries, but for clusters with binary fractions of $f = 0.25$ and $f = 0.5$ there is a $4\%$ and $12.5\%$ decrease in resolved OB members.
-The number of OB stars identified as clustered ($I_{5} > I_{sig}$ ) is independent of binarity and can decrease by $15\%$-points, resulting in a corresponding decrease of up to $14.6\%$ in the median index for these stars compared to pre-observed levels i.e. index values of massive members typically remain unchanged with respect to pre- observed levels, but in some cases are underestimated.
+The number of OB stars identified as clustered ($I_{5} > I_{sig}$ ) is independent of binarity and can decrease by 15 percentage points, resulting in a corresponding decrease of up to $14.6\%$ in the median index for these stars compared to pre-observed levels (i.e. index values of high-mass members typically remain unchanged with respect to pre- observed levels), but in some cases they are underestimated.

 The full OB population is detected in clusters that have a random distribution.
-INDICATE correctly determines no OB stars are clustered in the observations of these clusters.
+INDICATE correctly determines that no OB stars are clustered in the observations of these clusters.